(888) 448-0302 Talk to a recovery specialist 24/7

 Multi-Systemic Therapy (MST)

-MST is mainly used to help adolescents to cope with the pressures of life that can lead them to abuse substances.
+MST is mainly used to help adolescents cope with life’s pressures that can lead them to abuse substances.
 This type of therapy focuses on peer pressure and antisocial behavior.

 Brief Strategic Family Therapy (BSFT)